vherolf/cdp-parser-textual/README.md

 # tcpdump

-this script does the same as the tcpdump below, but is written in python
+This script does the same as the tcpdump below, but its written in python.

 ```
 sudo tcpdump -nn -v -i en0 -s 1500 'ether[20:2] == 0x2000'